-C in English Language, Maths and a Science subject.
+C in English Language and Maths BB in Coordinated Science.

 Psychology can help your career either directly or indirectly.
 Of course, if you wish to become a Psychologist, Therapist, this A 'Level would be desirable; however we study such a wide range of human behaviours the career options are open for you.
 E.g. marketing, education, the police or business etc.